Skip to main content

 }

-To walk up the tree, follow parentPartInventory recursively.
-Maps to: “Bill of Materials” in ERP, “Assembly tree” in PLM, “Bill of Build” in MES.
+To walk up the tree, follow madeOnAssemblyParentPartInventory recursively.
+Maps to: “Bill of Materials” in ERP.
+“Assembly tree” in PLM.
+“Bill of Build” in MES.

-mBOM vs aBOM: mBOM (manufacturing BOM) is the planned structure; aBOM (as-built) is what was actually installed at run time.
-Both have GraphQL types in ION; the aBOM is the post-execution truth.
+The mBOM (manufacturing BOM) is the planned structure.
+The aBOM (as-built) is what was actually installed at run time.
+Both have GraphQL types in ION.

-A Procedure is the manufacturing routing template — what should happen on the floor.
-It’s composed of Steps.
+A Procedure is the manufacturing routing template.
+It defines what should happen on the floor.
+A Procedure is composed of steps.
+Query a procedure with its steps:

 query Proc {